 Instructions

-• Cook pasta as per package instructions, drain and lay flat on parchment paper.
+• Cook lasagna noodles as per package instructions, drain and lay flat on parchment paper.
+Cover with a towel to prevent drying out and set aside.

-• Add artichoke hearts, chicken and pepper; stir.
-Bring to a boil, reduce heat to low-medium and cook for 20 minutes, uncovered.
+• Add artichoke hearts and chicken and stir.
+Bring to a boil, reduce heat to low and simmer sauce for 2-3 minutes uncovered, while stirring often.
+You can also add raw cubed chicken and simmer for 15 minutes.
 Turn off heat, add spinach and stir to combine.

-• Fill each pasta sheet with 1/4 – 1/3 cup of chicken artichoke mixture and 2 tbsp cheese.
+• Fill each pasta sheet with 1/3 cup of chicken artichoke mixture and top with 1 tablespoon of cheese.
 Repeat with remaining pasta and filling.
-Roll each chicken lasagna roll and place tightly in a baking dish: 6 rolls in 1 row, 2 rows.
+Roll each chicken lasagna roll and place tightly in a baking dish.
+I ended up with 6 rolls in 2 rows.

 • Top with remaining 1 cup of tomato sauce and 1 cup of cheese, distributing evenly among all rolls.
-Bake for 30 minutes.
-Serve warm.
+Bake uncovered for 30 minutes.
+Then remove from the oven, cover and let stand for 10 minutes.

 Notes